Zhao Ying: During Shi Jingtang's reign

 After Shi entered Luoyang, he sent Zhao as a special emissary to the Khitan court to thank Emperor Taizong.
 Upon Zhao's return from the Khitan court, he was given the additional titles of Guanglu Daifu (光祿大夫) and minister of civil service affairs (吏部尚書, Libu Shangshu); he was also put in charge of taxation.
 It was said that, as chancellor, Zhao was humble and paid attention to promoting capable junior officials.
 In particular, in his role as lead editor of the imperial histories, he commissioned many capable historians to collect the previously lost Tang records.
 It was said that Zhao had a hand in some 200 volumes of the consequently completed Old Book of Tang, as well as correcting and supplementing the missing parts of the imperial chronicles of various Tang emperors.

 In 939, there was a time when Shi bestowed honorary chancellor titles on both Liu and Shi's brother-in-law Du Chongwei, on the same edict.
 Liu was insulted (as he considered himself to have had great achievement in battle, while Du was receiving the honors on account of his being the emperor's brother-in-law), and therefore repeatedly declined.
 In anger over what he saw as Liu's defiance, Shi considered removing Liu from his offices entirely.
-It was Zhao who spoke on Liu's behalf — pointing out that when Zhang initially attacked Taiyuan, he did so with overwhelming force, and that it was Liu's efforts that Taiyuan did not fall, until Emperor Taizong could arrive with a relief force.
+It was Zhao who spoke on Liu's behalf — pointing out that when Zhang initially attacked Taiyuan, he did so with overwhelming force, and that it was through Liu's efforts that Taiyuan did not fall, until Emperor Taizong could arrive with a relief force.
 Shi thus relented and did not remove Liu; rather, he sent the imperial scholar He Ning to see Liu, to express his displeasure.
 Liu thereafter accepted the title.